 The following information is intended to provide the reader with an overview of the Government of Canada's legislative and policy requirements regarding real property accessibility.
-Additional information to assist designers and project managers involved in PWGSC-managed projects is also provided.
+Additional information to assist designers and project managers involved in PSPC-managed projects is also provided.

 The Canadian Human Rights Act prohibits discrimination in the provision of goods, services, facilities and accommodation.
 It is government policy to ensure barrier-free access to, and use of, real property it owns or leases.

 The Employment Equity Act was created with the purpose of achieving equality in the workplace so that no person shall be denied employment opportunities or benefits for reasons unrelated to ability.
 In the fulfillment of this goal, the Act seeks to correct the disadvantages in employment experienced by women, aboriginal peoples, persons with disabilities and members of visible minorities by giving effect to the principle that employment equity means more than treating persons in the same way but also requires special measures and the accommodation of differences.

 The Employment Equity Act defines persons with disabilities as persons who have a long-term or recurring physical, mental, sensory, psychiatric or learning impairment and who:

 - Consider themselves to be disadvantaged in employment by reason of that impairment, or